corpus-christi/corpus-christi/doc/group-hierarchy.md

 ## Cycle Prevention

-Currently, the `GroupParticipants` component checks and prevents the user from performing the following actions if the action introduces a cycle in the leadership hierarchy:
+Currently, the following components check and prevent the user from performing certain actions if the action introduces a cycle in the leadership hierarchy:

+### `GroupParticipants`

 -   adding a participant
 -   moving a participant to another group
 -   reactivating an archived participant

+### `GroupTable`

 -   reactivating an archived group

 ## Hierarchy Treeview